adamf321/laudable-coding-exercise/README.md

 ## Requirements

 In the Laudable product, we have videos or calls with **transcripts**.
-We then take those and create **clips** - essentially small portions of those videos focused on a single speakerp.
+We then take those and create **clips** - essentially small portions of those videos focused on a single speaker.

 We've provided a mock database with a single call transcript in it, and a repository to access that data (see `models.ts` for documentation on the data provided).
-Given this, we would like you to design a simplified backend for an application that supports the following use cases:
+Given this, we would like you to design a simplified backend for an application that supports the following use cases.
+You are welcome to create either a REST backend or simply just implement the relevant service methods - it is up to you.

 ### 1. Conversation Data
 We eventually want to display this transcript data in a frontend as a human-readable "conversation", similar to: